rfjakob/gocryptfs/README.md

    https://github.com/rfjakob/eme which is, as far as I know, the first implementation of EME in Go.
- * This is a forwards-compatible change. gocryptfs v0.6 can mount filesystems created by earlier version but not the other way round.
+ * This is a forwards-compatible change. gocryptfs v0.6 can mount filesystems created by earlier versions but not the other way round.
 * New command-line option:
  * `-emenames`: Enable EME filename encryption (default true)